 Don't give in to your excuses, rationalizations, or reasons why not.
 And if you are skeptical, then prove us wrong.
 In other words, just try it and see.

-In the moment, pay attention to how you are feeling.
+While engaging in the activity, pay attention to how you are feeling.
 Comparing yourself to how you felt at your worst, not your ideal best, do you feel any better?
 If the answer is yes, good!
-If the answer is no – I feel worse – then ask yourself why because this may be useful information as well.
+If the answer is no - I feel worse - then ask yourself why because this may be useful information as well.

 Be prepared for it to be difficult at times.